deepbsd/darchi/README.md

 The script is about 650 lines currently.
 Feel free to use it and edit it to your taste.

+## Post Install Process

 There is also a post\_install.sh file in the repo.
 This will copy files and directories that you normally have in your home directory from a host on your network to your newly installed home directory.
 For example, you could put your Pictures and Music folders in the directories to be copied.
 I include a lot fo desktop settings and everyday folders.
+I have a separate repo just for all of my dotfiles (dot directories too), for example.
 I copy my public\_html and bin and .vim and a bunch of directories and files into my new home directory.
 It helps when setting up a new desktop.
 I still have to configure cinnamon quite a bit by hand, apply themes and change icons, for example, but at least the themes and icons